reymon359/how-to-live/docs/you don't need their approval/index.md

 ## Resources and credits

-I decided to use the name of Wayne Dyer's book Your Erroneous Zones's chapter 3 which discusses this topic too.
+I decided to name this advice the same way as chapter 3 from Wayne Dyer's book Your Erroneous Zones, which discusses this topic too.

 ## Related advices